 With the Industrial Revolution, came the age of advertising.
 Brands competed, attempting to stand out and scream louder than all the rest.
 And as a result display faces were born – type for large sizes and short copy.
 Robert Thorne designed the first Fat Face, which resembled a plump Didone.
 He also coined the term “Egyptian” purely because it was all the rage at the time.
 Often posters would have half a dozen different styles of these loud display faces on a single page.

 Fast forward.
 The other day I was sharing logo options with a co-worker.
 Both designs had the same text in black and white, but one logo had a more Modern influence (the other was more Slab-Serif).
 The feedback: one looked feminine and fancy, while the other felt more masculine and casual.
 While Moderns have a quiet elegance that shines through their high contrast, Slab-Serifs convey sturdiness through their solid base, stemming from the industrial age.
 The answer: Typography greatly affects the end message.
 Ultimately, how does your audience perceive this identity: fancy or casual?

 - For body copy, choose a typeface that is legible in a small size and give it space to breathe.
 You want extended copy to be inviting; a block of heavy condensed text may turn readers away.

 - For headlines and large text, be more adventurous.

 - That being said, if you’re mixing typefaces, be sure they mix well.

 Before you choose at whim, I invite you to consider your message and then consider which typeface says it best.
 How do you want others to perceive your message?
 Typefaces are created with purpose and you have the power to use them to their fullest potential.

 What is your favorite font to use and why?
-Tweet us your thoughts @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your thoughts.